Wisteria frutescens 'Amethyst Falls' - American Wisteria

-'Amethyst Falls' is far less aggressive then other Wisteria making it much easier to grow and produces a incredible show of bloom at a far earlier age than the others.
+'Amethyst Falls' is far less aggressive than other Wisteria making it much easier to grow and produce an incredible show of bloom at a far earlier age than the others.
 Its lavender-purple, grape-like flowers attract native butterflies and insects.
 Large size means it needs room to grow.

-Thrives in full shade but will only flower in sun
+- Thrives in full shade but will only flower in the sun

 Fields and borders from Massachusetts south to Florida, west to Texas and Missouri

 Map Key: Green (native), Teal (native, adventive), Blue (present), Yellow (present & rare), Red (extinct)